craig-davis/craig-davis.github.io/docs/modernization/LAUNCH.md

 - Phase 8 structured data is present in production
 - CSS is gzip-compressed and CDN-cached

-## Open before completion

-1. Merge and deploy the Phase 9 release candidate.
-2. Repeat production route, feed, sitemap, robots, redirect, calculator, and 404 smoke tests.
+## Post-deploy verification

+- Representative primary, archive, topic, tag, article, redirect, calculator, and machine-readable routes return HTTP 200
+- An unknown route returns HTTP 404
+- Plain HTTP returns 301 to `https://there4.io/`
+- RSS contains ten items, the sitemap contains 108 locations, and robots advertises the sitemap
+- `/flat-trim/` matches SHA-256 `f9959988cd057900598cbd7dd502bd67bd6e48dbf0e4d40bcbfee11528c23a50`
+- `/running-calculator/` matches SHA-256 `edc1ba7e03658536e8cb5a06c3d22b68e0c4c7cc058bfc0ec5fe6b21e3379178`

+## Infrastructure follow-ups

-3. Decide whether to add `www.there4.io`; it currently has no DNS record.
+1. Decide whether to add `www.there4.io`; it currently has no DNS record.
 If added, redirect it permanently to `https://there4.io/`.
-4. Configure HSTS and common defensive response headers in DigitalOcean or the CDN, where production headers are controlled.
+2. Configure HSTS and common defensive response headers in DigitalOcean or the CDN, where production headers are controlled.

 ## Intentional deferrals